Lowery Creek Watershed Initiative

-Our 2023 topics include Driftless groundwater, prairie and woodland restoration, grass-fed beef, organic farming and perennial crops, and how to get started in agro-forestry.
-Read about our 2023 sessions in our flyer, or learn more and register to attend here.
+Our 2023 topics included Driftless groundwater, prairie and woodland restoration, grass-fed beef, organic farming and perennial crops, and how to get started in agro-forestry.
+Read about our 2023 sessions in our flyer, and stay tuned for our 2024 season, beginning in May!

 To assess water quality in Lowery Creek and monitor it long-term, our partnership participates in the statewide Water Action Volunteers (WAV) citizen science program.
 WAV provides training in water sampling methods plus equipment, data sheets, and an online database for entering results.

 Stream monitoring parameters include streamflow, dissolved oxygen, temperature, water transparency, aquatic animals, insects, and fish habitat.
 Stream Phosphorus is also collected at select sites.

 Teams of volunteers do monthly sampling of several sites on the two main branches of Lowery Creek.
 Site locations provide information that help us understand connections between land use and water quality.
 That information and analyses will help guide future land management.

 Water sampling occurs the second Tuesday of the month, from May-October.
 It is easy, fun, and a great way to learn.
 To join us or learn more, contact Mike Degen at email@example.com or 608-588-5346.